Cam Newton Has 'Full Faith' In Patriots Coaching Staff After Win Vs. WFT

 Newton completed four of his seven passes for 49 yards.

-It’s unknown who will be the Week 1 starter for the Patriots, but many are convinced it will be Jones after his 13-for-19 performance.
+It’s unknown who will be the Week 1 starter for the Patriots, but Jones’ 13-for-19 performance helps his case.

-Naturally, a lot of questions were asked about Jones, to which Newton responded with nothing but high praise.
+Naturally, Newton fielded plenty of questions about Jones and the QB competition, but the veteran responded with nothing but high praise.
 But seeing how the veteran only got to see action for two drives, it’s fair to wonder whether Newton wishes he could have been on the field a little bit longer.

 “That’s not up to me to make the call,” Newton said after the game.
 “I’ve got full faith in the coaching staff and the people that get paid to do that, and if they say it’s it, it’s it.”

 It’s probably for the best to not question Bill Belichick.
-But at the end of the day, it is only preseason and there’s one more game left next week before the regular season kicks off.
+But at the end of the day, it is only preseason and there are two more games left before the regular season kicks off.